Correct-Syntax/ui-style-lang/README.md

 * **Style the native wxPython widgets** from a stylesheet
 * **Create your own custom widgets in wxPython** that can be styled with a CSS-like stylesheet

-...then UI Style Lang is likely the module you're looking for.
+then UI Style Lang is likely the module you're looking for.

-# Direction of this project

-The direction of this project will mainly focus towards creating custom widgets which are styl-able via the UI Style Language.
-The aim is to imitate how (Qt Style Sheets) qss is to Qt except with wxPython custom-made widgets and UI Style Language.

-If you would like to help out or have ideas, feel free to open a Github issue or contact me directly via my email. :)

-# WIP/ TODO

-* Custom widgets (spinbox, slider, buttons, etc)
-* SVG support(?)
+## Background

+This was originally created as a "scratch-an-itch" project to get an idea I had for using the wxPython drawing API in a CSS way out of my head.
+Whether or not this is a good idea I don't know, but it's fun creating it.

-# Features
+## Features

 * **Written in pure Python with minimal dependancies (just wxPython and the standard library)**